Chart Color Schemes

 Uralla is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are applied.
-Growth rates by age group are used for years 2032 to 2041.
-Future population projections indicate an increase just below the median for national regional areas.
-By 2041, the suburb is expected to grow by 251 persons, reflecting a total increase of 15.1% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Population projections indicate a median increase just below national regional areas, with the area expected to increase by 254 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.7% in total over the 17 years.

 Frequently Asked Questions - Population